Webhooks

 Configuring the webhook in Docker Hub

-To finish the configuration, refer to Docker's own documentation.
+To finish the configuration, refer to Docker's official documentation for guidance on configuring webhooks in Docker Hub.

 Last updated